tungdev1209/xcode-ci/README.md

 $ ios-ci -fw 'u.d' -r 'a.e'
 ```

-**Be careful, because ios-ci add more process args by 2 ways, via command line (-a -e -b) and via deploy_config.json, and the final process cmd-line will merge all args at 2 places, processes will be fail if one of the args appear twice**
+**=> Be careful, because ios-ci add more process args by 2 ways, via command line (-a -e -b) and via deploy_config.json, and the final process cmd-line will merge all args at 2 places, processes will be fail if one of the args appear twice**

 Have fun!